Rustam Khalfin: Background

-Born in 1949 in Tashkent in the family of a battle-front veteran Nurmukhamed Abdrakhmanovich Khalfin (years of life: 1909 - 1974).
-Rustam's brother Marat Nurmukhamedovich Khalfin was a Soviet and Russian scientist (years of life: 1940 - 2020).
+Born in 1949 in Tashkent in the family of a battle-front veteran Nurmukhamed Abdrakhmanovich Khalfin (1909 – 1974).
+Rustam's brother Marat Nurmukhamedovich Khalfin was a Soviet and Russian scientist (years of life: 1940 – 2020).

 In 1950, Rustam and his family moved to Alma-Ata, Kazakh SSR, where he spent his life.

 In 1972 he graduated from the Moscow Architectural Institute.

 He was a student of Vladimir Sterligov, a prominent representative of the Russian avant-garde, and throughout the 1970s and 1990s he was a member of his circle of successors who developed the “chalice-dome consciousness” theory.

 In 1999 he opened his own LOOK gallery.

 In 2005, Khalfin's works were exhibited in the Central Asia Pavilion at the prestigious Venice Biennale, it was the moment when Kazakhstani contemporary art was presented to the world for the first time.

 Rustam's wife and muse was the artist Lidia Blinova, together they regularly held "apartment" shows.

 Creative Legacy

-Today, there are 200+ works known that are part of the heritage of Rustam Khalfin: paintings, installations, drawings, photographs, texts and much more.
+Today we know about three thousand artifacts that are part of Rustam Khalfin's heritage: paintings, installations, drawings, photographs, texts and much more.

 Among the major and well-known projects of the artist: “Eurasian Utopia”, (including “Clay Project”, “Lazy Project”), “Northern Barbarians”.

 Khalfin started working on the monumental installation “Clay Project.
 Level Zero” in 1999.
 The installation consisted of an 18-meter human figure which extended over two stories.
 For Khalfin, this project was a metaphor for "the disconnectedness of people in today's world, and in particular the [Almaty] artistic community”.
 According to Khalfin's idea, the installation was supposed to “call for consolidation, understanding the situation in contemporary art and developing a strategy that could introduce Kazakhstan to the international cultural community”.

 Rustam Khalfin created the concept of “pulotas” – a simultaneous combination of emptiness and fullness.
 This word refers to a simple plastic object formed between fingers clenched into a fist - it does not matter if it is air or a piece of clay.

 His works are kept in the State Tretyakov Gallery (Russia), the Zimmerli Art Museum in New Jersey (USA), the M HKA Museum of Contemporary Art (Belgium), the A. Kasteyev State Museum of Arts in Almaty, the National Museum of Kazakhstan in Astana, as well as in other museums and private collections.

 Alexander Brener, artist and writer, wrote about Khalfin in his book “The Lives of The Murdered Artists”: “Rustam entered the painting art not as a handicraft and self-taught, but as a student of a powerful modernist tradition - Cezanne and Seurat, Braque and Picasso, Malevich and Sterligov, Robert Delaunay and Serge Poliakoff, Nicolas de Staël and Giorgio Morandi.
 Rustam called this line “plastic form making” and considered it the most important phenomenon in the new fine arts.